vrbarros/UdacityItemCatalog/README.md

 `127.0.0.1  mylocaldjangoapp.com`
 4) Use the command to start the server
 `python manage.py runserver mylocaldjangoapp.com:80`
+5) The default username and password for admin panel is:
+`webmaster  webmaster1234`

 # Editing your /etc/hosts file on a Mac